nk691929/collaborative_inventory/README.md

 The Brains Behind the Operation (What My Awesome AI Helper Did)

 Okay, I'll be honest, my helper AI figured out the really tricky parts.
-I just put the pieces together where it and apply changes where i need it.
+I just put the pieces together where it needed and apply changes where i need it.

 1. The Offline Queue System (The Magic)

 It figured out how to use Hive (a local database) to store all the operations (like "add 5 to product X").

-It designed the OfflineQueueService which is like a manager that watches the internet.
-If the internet is gone, it saves the operation.
-When the internet comes back, it automatically replays the whole list of changes!
+It designed the OfflineQueueService which is like a manager that watches the network.
+If the network is gone, it saves the operation.
+When the network comes back, it automatically replays the whole list of changes!

 It even added a smart limit to retry failed syncs only a few times before calling it a permanent issue.